 Camp Sequoia is designed for children and teenagers with ADHD and other similar diagnoses who do not need the level of support offered at special needs overnight camps yet need a different experience than a traditional overnight camp can offer.
 Our 2:5 staffing ratio allows our campers to have fun and grow in a safe and supportive camp experience.

-All campers present with average to above average cognitive ability.
+All our campers present with average to above average cognitive ability.
 The majority of our campers attend public schools where they are in mainstream education for all or a majority of the day.
-Some attend parochial schools, Jewish day schools or private schools for students with learning differences.
+Some attend parochial schools, Jewish day schools, or private schools for students with learning differences.
 Our campers come from across the U.S.A. and internationally to be with us in the summer.

 Parents choose Camp Sequoia because the experience we provide is much more than a summer camp.
 It is truly an investment in their child’s future success.
 The mission of Camp Sequoia is to help our campers have a great time while developing their social cognition (how to think in a social context and apply socially related skills).
 Without strong social cognition it is difficult to be successful in life.
 Through integrating the social cognitive and frustration tolerance concepts and language into all aspects of camp life we create a full immersion into a fun, active social learning experience.
-Camp Sequoia is the first overnight summer camp designed specifically for boys diagnosed with ADHD who need help developing their social skills.
+Camp Sequoia is the first overnight summer camp designed specifically for children diagnosed with ADHD who need help developing their social skills.

 The Camp Sequoia Approach